-Our second-biggest natural attraction besides the waterfall is birds.
-And we are proud to be home for a wide variety of hummingbirds under which a few scarce species.
-When clients enter the restaurant, usually the first words they speak are: ‘Look at all those hummers, amazing!’
+Welcome to our second-biggest natural attraction, namely: birds.
+And we are proud to be home to a wide variety of hummingbirds under which a few scarce species.
+When clients enter the restaurant, the first words are: ‘Look at all those hummers, amazing!’
 And some clients we have to persuade to start the waterfall tour, else they would take only pictures.
-Many other birds visit our place, too; think about the Oropendola Montezuma, toucan, black turkey, hawks, vultures, and the trogon.
+And we are called home for many other birds, too; think about the Oropendola Montezuma, toucan, black turkey, hawks, vultures, and the Trogon.

-On a Saturday in August, a tour guide of the nearby town of Zarcero visited us with his wife.
+On a Saturday in August, an area tour guide visited us with his wife.
 Both are enthusiastic professional birders.
-From 15.00 pm till 10.00 am next day they spotted the following birds: Tropical kingbird, Melodious Blackbird, Swallow-tailed Kite, Slaty flower purser, Cherrie’s tanager, White-tailed kite, Slaty-backed nightingale thrush, Streak headed woodcreeper, White hawk, Scaly throated foliage gleaner, Scaly-breasted pygmy tyrant, Streak breasted tree hunter, Spotted barb tail, Sooty faced finch, Chestnut-capped brush finch, Buff-rumped warbler, Black-breasted wood quail, Black-breasted wood wren, Common tody flycatcher, Common bush tanager, Brown jay, Yellow-faced grassquit, Slate-throated Redstar, Blue-grey Tanager, Montezuma oropendola, Peg-billed finch, Crested guan, Rufous-winged woodcreeper, Silver throated tanager, Thorntail hummingbird, Brown violet ear hummingbird, Green hermit, Green-crowned brilliant, Black-bellied Hummingbird, Rufous-tailed hummingbird, Coppery headed Emerald, Violet Sabrewing, Purple-throated mountain gem, Collared trogon, Black vulture, Clay coloured thrush, Social flycatcher and the Rufous-collared sparrow.
+From 3.00 pm till 10.00 am the next day, they spotted the following birds: Tropical kingbird, Melodious Blackbird, Swallow-tailed Kite, Slaty flower purser, Cherrie’s tanager, White-tailed kite, Slaty-backed nightingale thrush, Streak headed woodcreeper, White hawk, Scaly throated foliage gleaner, Scaly-breasted pygmy tyrant, Streak breasted tree hunter, Spotted barb tail, Sooty faced finch, Chestnut-capped brush finch, Buff-rumped warbler, Black-breasted wood quail, Black-breasted wood wren, Common tody flycatcher, Common bush tanager, Brown jay, Yellow-faced grassquit, Slate-throated Redstar, Blue-grey Tanager, Montezuma oropendola, Peg-billed finch, Crested guan, Rufous-winged woodcreeper, Silver throated tanager, Thorntail hummingbird, Brown violet ear hummingbird, Green hermit, Green-crowned brilliant, Black-bellied Hummingbird, Rufous-tailed hummingbird, Coppery headed Emerald, Violet Sabrewing, Purple-throated mountain gem, Collared trogon, Black vulture, Clay-colored thrush, Social flycatcher, and the Rufous-collared sparrow.

 How will your list look?

-The garden, we designed it to attract birds and which is so to speak ever-under-construction.
-So far, it took us already a few years and probably it will take another few years to mature.
-But little by little, something beautiful is coming up.
-Our philosophy in this is that if we attract birds, then the rest of the Eco-system will follow.
-Our ultimate goal is to attract the Quetzal on a permanent base.
+We designed the garden to attract birds, which is ever-under-construction.
+But it is coming there.
+Our philosophy is that if we attract birds, the ecosystem will follow.
+So our ultimate goal is to attract the Quetzal permanently.
 The Quetzal is native to the area but needs a better habitat.
 And till now, we never met a person who did not like birds.
-If you want to take a walk and enjoy the views and peace of the garden or want to spot as many birds as you can, it is all here.
+So if you want to take a walk and enjoy the views and peace of the garden or want to spot as many birds as you can, it is all here.

-Some inside information: at our Blue Falls section (51 hectares), we are planting already hundreds and hundreds of native fruit trees.
-Especially at the slopes of the creeks and combined with the garden our area will become a bird paradise!
+Some inside information: at our Blue Falls section (51 hectares), we planted hundreds of native fruit trees.
+So, especially at the slopes of the creeks and the garden, our area will become a bird paradise!

-As said before: birds are essential to us, and many birders have found our place; many more will follow.
-Good to know that we do allow multi-flash setups but only with reservations, and you have to bring all the equipment and know-how.
+Birds are essential to us, and many birders have found our place; many more will follow.
+We allow multi-flash setups but only with reservations, and you have to bring all the equipment and know-how.
 Prices for birders are the same as for everybody else even if you stay the whole day, except for the multi-flashers.
-Please see our prices.